Melody15/InputPropagateAnalysis/README.md

         cmake ../llvm-9.0.0.src -DLLVM_TARGETS_TO_BUILD=X86 -DCMAKE_BUILD_TYPE=Release
         make -j4

     When finished, one can find the executable llvm & clang under `build/bin`.
+(One may use `make install` to install it.)

     See more details from the [official documentation](https://llvm.org/docs/GettingStarted.html#getting-the-source-code-and-building-llvm).